 A. THE MECHANIC'S LIEN LAW IS A STATUTE DESIGNED TO PROTECT CONTRACTORS AND SUPPLIERS.
 TO AVAIL YOURSELF OF ITS ADVANTAGES, HOWEVER, YOU NEED TO KNOW WHAT TO DO.

 If you are a building contractor or supplier then you need to be familiar with the Massachusetts mechanic's lien law.
 It could be your best friend or your biggest nightmare depending on whether you know how to navigate your way through this somewhat cumbersome legal process.
 In essence, the title "mechanic's lien" is a misnomer as it has nothing to do with the rights of a mechanic or cars (which rights fall under the remedy of a "garagemen's lien").
-Simply put, a mechanic's lien is a security that a contractor or supplier has for payment of labor or materials supplied to a private construction.
+Simply put, a mechanic's lien is a security that a contractor or supplier has for payment of labor or materials supplied to private construction.

 Massachusetts General Laws c.254 governs how mechanics' liens are to be initiated and later perfected by contractors or suppliers.
 The right can be asserted on either a residential or commercial project but does not attach to construction projects on public land.
 Typically, the very filing of a mechanics lien against a project will be enough to resolve a dispute.